Background Check Request Form (PER-59)

 - The BCM requests a background check be performed on the final candidate through Validity Screening Solutions on their secure website.

 - If the background check is CLEAR on the final candidate, the hiring department will receive an email from the BCM indicating the final candidate is approved for hire and the hiring department may proceed with the hiring process.
 Hiring department must attach a copy of this email message to the appointment papers submitted to HR.
-(If the candidate is being considered for an unclassified position, a representative in the Office of Affirmative Action will be copied on this email sent by the BCM.)
+(If the candidate is being considered for an unclassified position, a representative in the Office of Institutional Equity will be copied on this email sent by the BCM.)

 Frequently Asked Questions